Adellica/chicken-mobile/README.md

 * Helps building libs from Scheme sources files that can be included in your app
 * Helps with runtime loading of compiled libraries, e.g. `(require 'mylib)`

+Note that this is not a full Android app, but an NDK module that your own Android app's native modules can depend on with `LOCAL_SHARED_LIBRARIES := chicken`.

 Requirements:

 * [Chicken Scheme] \(should work on 4.7 and 4.8)